MacKentoch/react-redux-nextjs-bootstrap-pwa-starter/README.md

 - **you are forced to connect each page** (*even if you don't need redux in that page*) with `withRedux` from `next-redux-wrapper` (*[see page1 as an example](https://github.com/MacKentoch/react-redux-nextjs-bootstrap-starter/blob/master/pages/page1.js)*).
 - **each sub component you may want to connect** should be connected by usual `connect` from `redux` (*[see Header component as an example](https://github.com/MacKentoch/react-redux-nextjs-bootstrap-starter/blob/master/components/header/Header.js)*)

+IMPORTANT: user Layout component on each Page
+- Layout is the **Layout** (*better to my mind than using `_document`) of each page
+- Layout component will **register the service worker** (*registering a register service worker is no effect but ensure it will register at any page user would enter the application*)

 ### Install